unhindered-ec/unhindered-ec/packages/ec-core/README.md

 ## Operators

 This includes support for `Operator`s, which encapsulate logic that maps from one type to another.
-This includes
+This includes:

 - `Scorer`, which maps from an `Individual` to a score, which is then used by `Selector`s in the selection process.